You can enjoy your favorite foods by lightening the ingredients.

 - Go whole grain.
 Replace your white flour with a whole grain version.
 It will take some getting used to, but it will increase the fiber content and keep you full longer.

+The bottom line: These suggestion can lighten your recipes.
 I hope you enjoy these suggestions.
 Good luck with your endeavor.